-I thought to myself that unless a female was introduced into my scheme, it would be difficult to unravel the youth's secrets.
-So, one day, I told him, "Friend, I love a woman but she does not love me."
+I thought that unless a female was introduced into my scheme, it would be difficult to unravel the youth's secrets.
+So, one day, I told him, "Friend, I love a woman, but she does not love me."

 He looked at me in surprise but, smiling wryly, replied, "This is not unusual.
 It happens."

 "I need your help in this matter," I told him, and he agreed to assist.

-Meanwhile, in spite of much effort, I could not discover what Manmoth did behind closed doors, or how far his plot had progressed.
-But one thing was certain: he had not abandoned his objective and was pursuing it with perseverance.
+Meanwhile, in spite of much effort, I could not discover what Manmoth did behind closed doors or how far his plot had progressed.
+But one thing was clear: he had not abandoned his objective and was pursuing it with perseverance.